edgedb/easy-edgedb/chapter7/index.md

     EXISTS (.modern_name) = <bool>$has_modern_name;
 ```

-Since there are three of them, EdgeDB will ask us to input two values.
+Since there are two of them, EdgeDB will ask us to input two values.
 Here's one example of what it looks like:

 ```
 Parameter <str>$name: b